Our Treatment Approaches

 By combining elements drawn from different schools of psychological theory and research, integrative therapy becomes a more flexible and inclusive approach to treatment than more traditional, singular forms of psychotherapy.

-Behaviour Therapy
+Behaviour Therapy (CBT & DBT)

 Behavior Therapy is a structured, action-oriented approach that helps you modify unhelpful behaviors and thought patterns that may be holding you back.
 Unlike therapies that focus heavily on the past, this method concentrates on your current difficulties and provides concrete tools to create positive change.